scikit-build/scikit-build-core/README.md

 # scikit-build-core version.
 minimum-version = "0.1"  # current version

-# Build directory (empty will use a temporary directory)
+# Build directory (empty will use a temporary directory). {cache_tag} is
+# available to provide a unique directory per interpreter.
 build-dir = ""

 [tool.scikit-build.cmake.define]